Tameka Bradley Hobbs

 Tameka Bradley Hobbs is a historian, educator, author, and activist.
-She is the Executive Director of the A. Philip Randolph Institute for Law, Race, Social Justice, and Economic Policy at Edward Waters University.
-She previously was the associate provost of Florida Memorial University and the founding director of the FMU Social Justice Institute think tank and research center.
+She currently serves as the Library Regional Manager of Broward County Library's African American Research Library and Cultural Center in Fort Lauderdale, Florida.
+She previously served as associate provost of Florida Memorial University and the founding director of the FMU Social Justice Institute think tank and research center.
 She is the author of the 2015 history book Democracy Abroad, Lynching at Home: Racial Violence in Florida.

 Early life and education

 Hobbs was raised in Live Oak, Florida.
-While an undergraduate at Florida A&M University, Hobbs was inspired by an African American history course to shift the focus of her studies from business to history, and graduated with a BA in history.
+While an undergraduate at Florida A&M University, Hobbs was inspired by an African American history course to shift the focus of her studies from business to history, and graduated with a B.A. in history.
 She became interested in becoming an oral historian after speaking with her grandfather about his experience living in Live Oak, and his recollections of the lynching of Willie James Howard in Live Oak, and then focused her research while a graduate student at Florida State University on the history of racial violence in Florida.

 Hobbs completed her master's degree and PhD at Florida State University.
 Her 2000 master's thesis was titled "Lynched Twice: The Murder of A.C.
 Williams", and the title of her 2004 dissertation is "Hitler is Here: Lynching in Florida during the Era of World War II."